dhruvkar/instacart/README.md

 # install
-clone this repo then install python requirements, and also sendmail and mutt.
+clone this repo then install python requirements (preferably in a virtualenv), and also sendmail and mutt.

 ```
 $ pip install -r requirements.txt